Understanding IRIS Indicators

 - Misalignment of outcomes:

-Impact metrics form a defined system or standard of measurement to track progress of change by your organization.
-In the impact space there are standard metrics and custom metrics.
-Standards are written by research and evaluation organizations and generally exist around focus areas or organization type.
+It may seem trivial, but it’s worth looking at how we define impact metrics to understand how we often fall short in establishing the right ones for our programs.
+Impact metrics form a defined system or standard of measurement to track the progress of change by your organization.
+In the impact space, there are standard metrics and custom metrics.
+Standards are written by research and evaluation organizations and generally exist around focus areas or organization types.

 Sometimes, custom metrics -- created by an organization and designed around their use case -- are necessary.

-Pitfall 2: Mistaking IRIS Indicators for change
+- Mistaking IRIS Indicators for impact indicators:

 Metric 1: # of communities where PlayPumps are installed